 So today’s lesson is a little challenging but definitely very useful for everyday Japanese conversation.
 In this lesson Asuka teaches Alex how to use the word 確かに – tashika ni – which means something like”certainly”, “that’s true” or “for sure”.
 This is commonly used in everyday conversation Japanese conversation.
-For example:

 A: 今日あついよね - kyou atsui yo ne

 a) あーしかし、暑い。 b) 確かに。今年もかなり暑いですね。 a) 本当に暑い暑い。一杯ビールでもやるか？ b) ははは、そうですね。ちょっと寄りますか？ a) aa, shikashi. atsui. b) tashika ni. kotoshi mo kanari atsui desu ne. a) hontou ni astsui, atsui. ippai biiru demo yaru ka b) ha ha ha, sou desu ne. chotto yorimasu ka a) ah.
 Wow, it’s hot. b) It certainly is.
 This year is pretty hot isn’t it. a) It really is hot!
 Do you want to have a beer? b) Ha ha ha, right.
 Let’s go get one.
 (Let’s visit a place that has beer)